-- (5) One component of the definition of "fundamental investment objectives" is that those objectives distinguish an investment fund from other investment funds.
-This component does not imply that the fundamental investment objectives for each investment fund must be unique.
-Two or more investment funds can have identical fundamental investment objectives. - 2.6 "guaranteed mortgage" A mortgage insured under the National Housing Act (Canada) or similar provincial statutes is a "guaranteed mortgage" for the purposes of the Instrument.
+- (5) One component of the definition of "fundamental investment objectives" is that those objectives distinguish a mutual investment fund from other mutual investment funds.
+This component does not imply that the fundamental investment objectives for each mutual investment fund must be unique.
+Two or more mutual investment funds can have identical fundamental investment objectives. - 2.6 "guaranteed mortgage" A mortgage insured under the National Housing Act (Canada) or similar provincial statutes is a "guaranteed mortgage" for the purposes of the Instrument.